PI curve: Amirian model (double-tanh, 2025)

 This model accurately reproduces the plateau region, eliminates the parameter cross-correlation problems of exponential models, and converges automatically to a standard tanh-type curve when photoinhibition is absent ($\beta = 0$).
-When applied to ~4,000 historical ^{14}C P–I curves, the Amirian model outperformed all the existing formulations in both fit quality and parameter stability, improving adjusted R² by 6–37% and reduces RMSE by 15–70%.
+When applied to ~4,000 historical ^{14}C P–I curves, the Amirian model outperformed all the existing formulations in both fit quality and parameter stability, improving adjusted R^{2} by 6–37% and reduces RMSE by 15–70%.